Golf Digest: Recognition

 In 2009, Golf Digest was nominated for a National Magazine Awards by the American Society of Magazine Editors in the Magazine Section in recognition of the excellence of a regular section of a magazine based on voice, originality and unified presentation.

-Female golfers
+Female representation

 In April 2014, Golf Digest was widely criticized when, after neglecting to picture a female golfer on their cover for six years, they chose to picture model Paulina Gretzky in a revealing outfit as their May 2014 cover.
 The move was "particularly frustrating" to LPGA golfers.
 LPGA Tour Commissioner Mike Whan issued a statement echoing the concerns expressed by LPGA players.
 In the October 2014 edition, U.S. Women's Open winner Michelle Wie appeared on the cover.

 In May 2016, the magazine again featured a female celebrity in the cover, Paige Spiranac (who was, at the time, a professional golfer), which was criticized by veteran golfer Juli Inkster.